Can compression socks help with edema?

 Compression socks are one of the key ways to fight edema and improve your health and wellbeing.
 They can be used easily, taken with you on your travels, and come in a wide variety of styles and colors, from patterned to plain and more.
 Here is why you should use compression socks for leg edema, and our guide on how to make the most of them.

-What is leg edema?
+What is edema?
+What causes it?

 Most often, leg edema affects those on their feet a lot, or people having travelled on a plane, due to the change in air pressure and lack of movement for a prolonged period of time.
 It can also come about when you’re pregnant or as a side-effect of pre-menstrual syndrome.
 Additionally, too much salty food can cause water retention, eventually leading to leg edema.